Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 Nevertheless, challenges can also arise for organizations to adopt the DevSecOps culture.
 One of the most commonly mentioned roadblocks is internal resistance to change.
 Realigning or redefining people's ingrained modi operandi and mindsets is often not a piece of cake.
 Development and operations teams may see the security team as a hindrance to the rapid delivery of results.
 They may have become accustomed to seeing it as a team with different priorities, previously working in a silo and even as an add-on in later stages of the SDLC, which should not disrupt their workflow.
 After all, they may believe that security is synonymous with slowdown, stagnation and even limitation of creativity.

 Lack of knowledge about security and requirement compliance is also considered a challenge for DevSecOps implementation.
 It is common to find that developers lack security-related skills.
 Ridiculous ideas can even arise from misunderstanding the DevSecOps practice, such as that this method leads to a greater number of security issues.
-What fails to be adequately seen is that existing issues are identified and reported in organizations thanks to this method, something that doesn't normally happen with a simple DevOps.
+What people is failing to see clearly is that existing issues are identified and reported in organizations thanks to this method, something that doesn't normally happen with a simple DevOps methodology.
 Many want to ignore that they are at risk.
 They simply close their eyes until the impact wakes them up.

 Another challenge in the implementation of DevSecOps is related to tools.
 Usually, DevOps tools such as those for CI/CD, source code management, code review, and build, among others, come from different vendors.
 Everything can be further complicated with the addition of security testing tools.
 With the absence of documentation and training, developers may find it challenging to choose among the available tools.
 Integrating the tools into DevOps pipelines can be complicated and time-consuming for them.
 Moreover, they may struggle to combine and reconcile results from diverse resources, especially if they are from different providers.